La Plata: La Plata in the 20th century

 Under Alvear's administration (1922–1928), Enrique Mosconi, the president of the state oil company Yacimientos Petrolíferos Fiscales, created the La Plata distillery, at the time the tenth largest in the world.

 On 10 December 1945, in the Parish church of St. Francis of Assisi in this city, Juan Domingo Perón and Eva Duarte were married.

 In 1952, the city was renamed Ciudad Eva Perón; its original name was restored in 1955.

-In March 1976, the Argentine military seized power following a coup d'état, which involved the disappearing of a number of students from La Plata.
+In March 1976, the Argentine military seized power following a coup d'état, which involved the disappearance of a number of students from La Plata.
 The military junta had implemented what was called the National Reorganization Process which was a set of policies used by the regime to destroy left-wing guerrilla forces and oppress resistance to its rule.
 The process included kidnappings, torture and murder.
 Meanwhile, the Montoneros, a leftist guerilla group, responded violently to the junta and its actions as they enlisted other Argentines to join their campaign against the regime.
 Those enlisted included young, left-wing, politically active students from the organization named the Unión de Estudiantes Secundarios (Union of High School Students) of La Plata.
 The UES was committed to achieving school reforms and other political reforms through demonstrations and protests that irked the ruling regime.
 Many of these students were kidnapped and killed (many remain as 'desaparecidos') as part of the state's terrorism during the dictatorship.

 In October 1998, UNESCO approved the city's bid to gain recognition as a World Heritage site.
 The approval is still pending due to various objections to the criterion of maintaining architectural and landscape features during recent decades, which in the opinion of other specialists, has caused severe damage to the original design and contextual aesthetics.